frctl/fractal-docs/docs/guide/web/default-theme.md

     }
 }
 ```
-::: tip
+::: tip NOTICE
 Only hex colors are supported.
 :::

 ::: warning
-Custom colors **are not used** in [browsers that do not support CSS variables](https://caniuse.com/css-variables).
-In those browsers, users see the skin specified in `skin.name`.
+Custom colors **are not applied** in [browsers that do not support CSS variables](https://caniuse.com/css-variables).
+In those browsers, users see the bare skin specified in `skin.name`.
 :::

 ### format